11worth/ptw-beta/notion-sorted.md

 - "Application programming interface" (API) is the technology that enables the transfer of data between two applications.
 - An API "secret" is a code that verifies that the transfer of data between the applications is authorized.
 - "JSON" is a simple coding language that we will use to specify which information we want the API to transfer.
-- "Dot notation" is a syntax used to navigate JSON libraries.
+- "Dot notation" is a syntax that is used to navigate JSON libraries.
-- Every time you are instructed to enter a value that is presented in quotation marks (unless it is a JSON code sample), the reader should enter that value without the quotation marks.
-- A value that is presented in brackets represents a variable that can be replaced with another value.

 ## Requirements